YosephKS/YosephKS/README.md

 Welcome to my GitHub Profile Page!

-I'm Yoseph 👨‍💻 Fullstack Web2 + Web3 Developer From Indonesia 🇮🇩 working remotely around the world 🌎
+I'm Yoseph 👨‍💻 Head of Community Engineers @ Moralis Web3

+I come from Indonesia 🇮🇩 working remotely in the Metaverse

 I'm very enthusiastic of blockchain technology and BUIDLing decentralized applications using various Web3 stacks.